How to Choose Between Different Internet Options

 Further Considerations

-Once you’ve chosen your internet, the next step is installation.
-If the company does this, it will require minimal work from you.
-If it’s up to you to do part of the process, they will still likely provide you with detailed steps to set up your at-home internet.
+Once you’ve chosen your Internet, the next step is installation.
+If the company does this, you must do minimal work.
+If it’s up to you to do part of the process, they will still likely provide you with detailed steps to set up your at-home Internet.

-You’ve finished the hardest part once your internet is up and running.
+Once your Internet is up and running, you’ve finished the hardest part.
 However, there are a couple more things worth checking.

 First, run a quick speed test after the installation is complete.
 This can help you ensure you get the right upload and download speed.
-If you aren’t, call the company to see if it’s on their end (they’ll be able to check over the phone).
+If you aren’t, call the company to see if it’s on their end (they can check over the phone).
 If it’s on your end, you may need to upgrade your home equipment, which leads to a second follow-up.

-While the ISP may provide a modem, you may need to buy a router to provide your house with the internet.
+While the ISP may provide a modem, you may need to buy a router to connect your house to the Internet.
 If you already have one and want a better signal, there are multiple ways to boost it.

 Choosing an internet provider can feel scary at first.
 However, it doesn’t have to be that way.
 If you assess your needs and consider your local provider options, you can choose the service that makes the most sense for your household with minimal difficulty.